bahramani/bahramani.github.io/_pages/about.md

 Here you can get to know me and see some of my works.
 Also, check out my [Telegram Channel](https://t.me/bahramani_ch).

-Thank you for visiting my website, and I invite you to explore further to learn more about my research and academic endeavors.
+Thank you for taking the time to explore my website.
+If you have any questions or would like to connect, please don't hesitate to reach out to me via email.
+I appreciate your visit!